Regulations for the Award of the Degree of PhD (by Published Works)

 4. A candidate who has been examined for a Doctoral Degree but who has not been approved for such a degree may not become a candidate for the Degree of PhD under these Regulations.

-5. Through preliminary enquires, a prospective candidate for the Degree of PhD (by Published Works) shall identify the most appropriate Institute of the University for registration and shall write to the Director of that Institute stating the subject with which his or her contribution to scholarship appears to be most nearly connected and specifying the published work or works on which his or her claim to the degree is based.
-If the Department concerned is willing to accept the candidature, three copies of each of the published works in question should be submitted, together with the appropriate fee for examination, a list of the works submitted, the relevant examination forms, the critical summary and any other documentation which may be required.
+5. A prospective candidate for the Degree of PhD (by Published Works) shall identify the most appropriate Department of the University for registration and shall submit an application to the PG Admissions Office stating the subject with which his or her contribution to scholarship appears to be most nearly connected and specifying the published work or works on which his or her claim to the degree is based.
+In assessing the application, the Department shall draw upon staff with relevant subject expertise, including the candidate’s prospective advisor, to consider whether the works submitted in order to decide whether or not there is a prima facie case to support the referral of the works for examination, prior to admission.

 6. A candidate, in submitting an application, shall be required to